 Travel Insurance Tips

-But, this will only be the case if you have bought the right policy.
+Insurance only helps if you have bought the right policy.
 This article is designed to help you to do exactly that.
 Make a list or what you need to get the ball rolling.
 A good starting point is to make a list of the type of coverage you feel you will need.
+From there, you can check out www.consumersadvocate.org to research the providers available in your area.
 To get you started, here is a list of what could be covered by a good travel insurance policy.
-These are the things you need to think about adding to your list…
+These are the things you need to think about adding to your list.

 Medical travel insurance coverage